ndujaLabs/erc721attributable/README.md

 Point 2 is necessary because you don't want any player adds data to your NFT.
 For example, a porn game can add you PfP.
 Maybe you don't like it.
 For sure, you don't want it if the player is involved in some criminal activity.

 Point 3 is necessary because you can cheat after you authorize a game if you alter the data that the game sets.
 For example, in Mobland, a character can be wounded and go into a coma.
 If that character is not cured in the maximum allowed time, the character will die.
 On the market, a dead character will probably have a much lower value than a character in good health.
 But, right now, there is no way to get it.
-If the character is Attributable, that value can be stored in the NFT and be visible to anyone.
+If the character is ERC721Attributable, that value can be stored in the NFT and be visible to anyone.

 How?
 A marketplace like OpenSea can listen to the emitted event and record any new authorization.
 Then, it can query the authorized game to get the on-chain attributes of that NFT.
 (Of course, the game can also set off-chain dynamic attributes to make its data more broadly available.)